-3.8.6 Adjust brakes by adjusting wingnut on the upper end of each brake rod.
-Position the wingnut so the brakes will engage when the drive levers are squeezed enough to place the neutral lock/park brake latches into the "park brake" position.
+3.14 Adjust brakes by adjusting wingnut on the upper end of each brake rod.
+Tighten the wingnut until the brakes engage when the drive levers are squeezed enough to allow the neutral lock/park brake latches to be placed into the "park brake" position.
+See Figure 17.